Views 514

-Yes, washing fabric before sewing is essential.
+Yes, always pretreat fabric before sewing.
 Why?
 Well, here’s the deal.
-When you pre-wash your fabric, you prevent it from shrinking after all your hard work.
+If you do pre-wash your fabric, you will not be devastated when none of it fits after all that hard work.
 But that’s not all.
-Pre-washing also removes excess dye, preventing stains on your fingers or ironing boards
+Pre-wash also removes any extra dye, which prevents your fingers and ironing board from turning colors.

 .
-And let’s not overlook the dust and dirt that can collect during transport.
-Pre-washing eliminates all of that, giving your project a clean start.
+Not to mention all the dust and dirt that may accumulate when it’s in transit.
+Pre-washing removes all of that, giving your project a clean slate.

-To ensure optimal sewing results, start by pre-washing your fabric.
+To ensure the best sewing results, always pre-wash your fabric.

 Steps to Pre-Wash Fabric

-Now let’s talk about the steps you need to follow to pre-wash your fabric.
+Now, let’s discuss what you need to do in order to pre-wash your fabric.

 Choosing Correct Washing Method